Data migration: Database migration

 Similarly, it may be necessary to move from one database vendor to another, or to upgrade the database software being used.
 The latter case is less likely to require a physical data migration, but this can happen with major upgrades.
 In these cases a physical transformation process may be required since the underlying data format can change significantly.
 This may or may not affect behavior in the applications layer, depending largely on whether the data manipulation language or protocol has changed.
 However, some modern applications are written to be almost entirely agnostic to the database technology, so a change from Sybase, MySQL, IBM Db2 or SQL Server to Oracle should only require a testing cycle to be confident that both functional and non-functional performance has not been adversely affected.

 Application migration

 Changing application vendor—for instance a new CRM or ERP platform—will inevitably involve substantial transformation as almost every application or suite operates on its own specific data model and also interacts with other applications and systems within the enterprise application integration environment.
 Furthermore, to allow the application to be sold to the widest possible market, commercial off-the-shelf packages are generally configured for each customer using metadata.
 Application programming interfaces (APIs) may be supplied by vendors to protect the integrity of the data they must handle.
+When no API is available, controlled browser tools such as Selenium or Playwright can be used to programmatically drive a web browser, extracting data from one web application and inserting it into another.